pippinbarr/cart253-2020/topics/sound/reintroducing-p5-sound.md

 This is because p5.sound is **big and complex** and full of its own detail.
 It made sense to the developers to separate it out into a **separate library**.

-A **library** is effectively a collection of functions and variables that deal with some specific kind of task or idea. p5 is a library focused on making visually creative programs in JavaScript. p5.sound is a library focused on making sonically creative programs alongside the p5 library.
+A **library** is effectively a collection of functions (or methods) and variables (or properties) that deal with some specific kind of task or idea. p5 is a library focused on making visually creative programs in JavaScript. p5.sound is a library focused on making sonically creative programs alongside the p5 library.

 As you might image, then, p5.sound can do more than just play sound files.